Mount Pisgah, Polk County, Oregon AVA

-Name
+History and name

 There are at least three geographic features in Oregon known as "Mount Pisgah."
 A local resident in an August 1927 compiler noted that Colonel Cornelius Gilliam, who crossed the Oregon Trail in 1844 and settled in Dallas, Oregon, the following year, named the little butte, covered with grass and trees, "Mt.
 Pisgah", for a butte so named near his old home in Missouri and his veneration for biblical names.
-Mount Pisgah (פִּסְגָּה, /ˈpɪz.ɡɑ/ PIZ-gah), is a mountain of Abarim, Moab, northeast of the Dead Sea usually referring to Mount Nebo.
+Mount Pisgah (פִּסְגָּה, /audio=Pisgah pronouciation.ogg/ PIZ-gah) is a mountain of Abarim, Moab, northeast of the Dead Sea, usually referring to Mount Nebo.
 The word literally means "summit."

-TTB believes that it is important to clarify to which feature the wine label refers.
-Although the commenters stated that the proposed AVA is the only "Mount Pisgah" in Oregon where viticulture has been active since 1981, consumers might not be aware of this and assume that the AVA name refers to one of the other regions.
-Therefore, TTB believed that including the county in the proposed AVA name is necessary in order to reduce the chance of consumer confusion.
-Additionally, because "Polk County" is a common county name within the U.S., and multiple states have geographic features known as "Mount Pisgah," TTB did not believe that shortening the proposed AVA name to "Mount Pisgah, Polk County" would sufficiently identify the proposed AVA's location.
+The TTB believes that it is important to clarify to which feature the wine label refers.
+Although the commenters stated that the proposed AVA is the only "Mount Pisgah" in Oregon where viticulture has been active since 1981, consumers might not be aware of this, and assume that the AVA name refers to one of the other regions.
+Therefore, the TTB believed that including the county in the proposed AVA name was necessary in order to reduce the chance of consumer confusion.
+Additionally, because "Polk County" is a common county name within the U.S., and multiple states have geographic features known as "Mount Pisgah," the TTB did not believe that shortening the proposed AVA name to "Mount Pisgah, Polk County" would sufficiently identify the proposed AVA's location.
 For these reasons, they did not consider establishing the AVA with an abbreviated shortened name.
-The long name is meant to avoid confusion with another "Mount Pisgah" in a different county or state, therefore, the viticultural area is described is "Mount Pisgah, Polk County, Oregon."
+The long name is meant to avoid confusion with another "Mount Pisgah" in a different county or state; therefore, the viticultural area is described is "Mount Pisgah, Polk County, Oregon."
 The word "Mount" may be abbreviated as "Mt." in the AVA name.
 Consequently, wine bottlers using the name "Mount (or "Mt.)
 Pisgah, Polk County, Oregon" in a brand name, including a trademark, or in another label reference as to the origin of the wine, will have to ensure that the product is eligible to use the AVA name as an appellation of origin.